Medstead: Landmarks

 A chapel in the village was first mentioned in the Domesday Survey in 1086.
 The Norman church of St Andrew was first constructed in 1160 after the previous chapel was demolished.
 The church has flint walls whereas its chancel has cemented walls, along with windows dating from the 14th century.
 The church was restored in the 19th century, along with a nave extension and the addition of a new chancel arch.
 The churchyard has a Grade II listed war memorial which is dedicated to fallen soldiers of the First World War.
 The memorial is made out of Cornish granite and features a Celtic cross with a crusader's sword sculpted in its centre; it was unveiled on 17 October 1920 by Admiral Jervoise and dedicated by the rector of St Andrew's Church.

 Medstead contains a total of six Grade II listed buildings.
 Southdown Old Farmhouse is a small manor which dates from the 18th century and has undergone 20th century restorations and extensions; the manor was designated as a listed building on 31 May 1985.
 Another Grade II listed building is a Victorian wheelhouse with a donkey wheel which lies immediately southwest of Southdown Old Farmhouse.
 The wheelhouse was built in the early 19th century and consists of weatherboarded timber frames on brick plinths.
 The donkey wheel is in working order and is made of a large timber axle with a rope hanging over a well.

+Notable people

+The musician and composer Laura Jurd grew up in Medstead.